 Viewing your results

-The results will look similar to an Antibody Annotator result, but the All Sequences Table will represent multiple sequences that were "collapsed" together due to having % identity.
+After opening the NGS Antibody Annotation result, the layout will look similar to an Antibody Annotator result, but the All Sequences Table will represent multiple sequences that were "collapsed" together due to having % identity.
 It is therefore more similar to a Cluster Table.

 In the above example output, the most abundant heavy chain in the dataset (Heavy-1) is selected.
 You can see the sequence in the Sequence Viewer below. % of Sequences refers to the percent that this sequence made up of the entire dataset, and the exact # Sequences which was 497.
 See Exploring the tables produced by Single Clone and NGS Antibody Analysis for a description of all the columns produced.